-- All illuminance measurements are to be conducted with a cosine corrected illuminance meter. - Range: 5-50,000 lux - Accuracy: ±5% (at values up to 2000 lux) - Resolution: 1 lux (at values up to 2000 lux) - The illuminance meter is calibrated as per manufacturer specifications in an ISO/IEC 17025 Accredited Calibration Lab, or calibration must be NIST traceable.
+- All illuminance measurements are to be conducted with a cosine corrected illuminance meter. - Range: 5-50,000 lux - Maximum acceptable overall error: ±5% (at values up to 2000 lux) - Resolution: 1 lux (at values up to 2000 lux)

+• The illuminance meter is calibrated as per manufacturer specifications in an ISO/IEC 17025 Accredited Calibration Lab, or calibration must be NIST traceable.